n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 Are you ready to begin? [y]es:
 ```

-> **Question 1**
->
-> Unlike the defined standards of a curling sheet, embedded devices often have
+1. Unlike the defined standards of a curling sheet, embedded devices often have
-> web servers on non-standard ports.
+   web servers on non-standard ports.
 Use curl to retrieve the web page on host
-> "curlingfun" port 8080.
+   "curlingfun" port 8080.
 If you need help, run the 'hint' command.

 First question is asking how to access web servers on a non-standard port.
 In
 this case we're accessing `curlingfun` on port `8080`.